Custom Input Annotations

 Using @InTestsUseEnums

-The @InTestsUseEnums annotation allows the user to recommend specific Enum values to use in tests.
+The @InTestsUseEnums annotation allows you to recommend specific Enum values to use in tests.
 Sometimes this can be useful to control the values used for cosmetic reasons, but it can also be useful when Cover is unable to identify values to cover all cases.
 For example the following method is annotated with the names of specific enum values preferred by the developer:

 public static boolean isDateOrTimeBased(@InTestsUseEnums({"SECONDS", "YEARS", "FOREVER"}) ChronoUnit chronoUnit) {